-the Ninth Sunday of Ordinary Time (most likely outside the U.S.A.).
+the Tenth Sunday of Ordinary Time (most likely outside the U.S.A.).

 For a people struggling to recover their past integrity, the Book of Exodus reminds them of the covenant God offered at their foundation, sealed with a ritual that woud become routine.